corenominal/etcskel/README.md

   - wp-block-styles
   - align-wide
   - responsive-embeds
-- Optional Sass directory within assets directory to get you up and running quickly
+- Optional [Grunt](https://gruntjs.com/) task runner set-up provided within the utils directory to get you up and running quickly with a build system

 ## Authors